YouTransactor-SAS/mPOS-SDK-Android/README.md

 	/*
 	* used this api when the application need to send RPC command to the terminal
-	* Note that the SDK implements an RPC module where each command is a task and could be
+	* Note that the SDK implements an RPC module where each command is a task and can be
 	* instantiated and executed.
 So the SDK create the data based on the variable in input,
 	* the terminal state and the inputSecurityMode.
 Then the response is parsed base on the
 	* outputSecurityMode and saved in RPCMessage object structure.